2018 Stephen G. Cary Memorial Lecturer Sarah Willie-LeBreton

 We do this with an educational approach that encourages student engagement, dialog, community, compassion, curiosity, creativity, humor, joy, insight, growth, responsibility, and faithfulness.

 We invite you to look over our current educational offerings and consider which ones might serve you.
-Our offerings include a pamphlet series, lectures, special events, weekend workshops, short courses, conferences, month-long institutes, and residential and online certificate programs.
+Our offerings include a pamphlet series, lectures, special events, weekend workshops, short courses, conferences, month-long institutes, and a host of new online learning opportunities.
 We also offer extended individual educational residency opportunities for people wanting to do creative work while grounded in a spiritual community with a daily rhythm of worship, work, and study.
-Partial and full scholarships are also available for several of these programs, and most of our programs also include access to Pendle Hill’s 23 ecologically diverse acres, and our remarkable Library and Arts and Crafts Studio.
+Partial and full scholarships are also available for several of these programs, and most of our programs also include access to Pendle Hill’s 24 ecologically diverse acres, and our remarkable Library and Arts and Crafts Studio.